Jewels of Mary I of England: Brooches and pendants

+In July 1546, Henry gave Mary a brooch with the story of Pyramus and Thisbe, which had a large diamond table and four rubies, and a girdle of gold friar's knots.
+She gave this to her sister Elizabeth in 1553.
+Elizabeth gave a jewel depicting the same subject to Mary, Queen of Scots in September 1575.

 The brooches and ensigns worn in England at this time mostly depicted Old Testament subjects.
-A list of jewels requested by Lady Jane Grey as Queen on 14 July 1553 includes a tablet, made book fashion, with the story of David and three sapphires on the other side.
+Some of Mary's jewels depicted religious subjects, including Moses, John the Evangelist, and Susanna and the Elders.
+A list of jewels requested by Lady Jane Grey as Queen on 14 July 1553 (and delivered by Arthur Stourton) includes a tablet, made book fashion, with the story of David and three sapphires on the other side.
 There were two diamond set brooches with story of David and Goliath in the Jewel House in 1559.

 According to the Venetian ambassador, Giacomo Soranzo, Mary's costume as queen involved,arraying herself elegantly and magnificently, and her garments are of two sorts; the one, a gown such as men wear, but fitting very close, with an under-petticoat which has a very long train; and this is her ordinary costume, being also that of the gentlewomen of England.
 The other garment is a gown and bodice, with wide hanging sleeves (con lo maniche larghe rovesciate) in the French fashion, which she wears on state occasions.
 She also wears much embroidery, and gowns and mantles (sopravesti) of cloth of gold and cloth of silver, of great value, and changes every day.
 She also makes great use of jewels, wearing them both on her chaperon (her hood) and around her neck, and as trimming for her gowns.

 In addition to the inventory of jewels requested by Lady Jane Grey held by New College, Oxford and related items in the British Library and Cecil papers, the British Library has an inventory of jewels received by Mary in the first years of her reign, with some items received from Anne Seymour, Duchess of Somerset.
 Mary's jewels included, an "H and K" with a large emerald and a large pearl pendant, a gold whistle in the form of a mermaid, her torso enameled white and her tail of mother-of-pearl, with bracelets and "habiliments".

 Mary received another whistle from the Jewel House on 3 December 1554 which was joined to a dragon set with emeralds.
+Mary wore a girdle around her waist, sometimes with a descending extension attached to a jewel, pomander, or book.
+One girdle had 15 diamonds and 15 rubies in pairs, alternating with the "words" or motto of the Order of the Garter, "Honi Soit Qui Mal y Pense" in black enamel with 3 diamonds.
+The buckle was set with a table diamond.